 The initial estimated fair value of the warrants was measured using a Monte Carlo simulation.
 The subsequent estimated fair value of the Public Warrants is based on the listed price in an active market for such warrants while the fair value of the Private Placement Warrants continues to be measured using a Monte Carlo simulation, with level 2 inputs.
-For the three months ended March 31, 2023 and 2022, the Company recognized a loss and gain resulting from changes in the fair value of derivative warrant liabilities of approximately \$1.2 million and \$5.6 million, which is presented in the accompanying statements of operations, respectively.
+For the three months ended June 30, 2023 and 2022, the Company recognized a loss and gain resulting from changes in the fair value of derivative warrant liabilities of approximately \$0.3 million and \$1.8 million, respectively, which is presented in the accompanying consolidate statements of operations.
+For the six months ended June 30, 2023 and 2022, the Company recognized a loss and gain resulting from changes in the fair value of derivative warrant liabilities of approximately \$1.5 million and \$7.4 million, respectively, which is presented in the accompanying consolidate statements of operations.